 The Burrard St. Story Guild runs Friday afternoons (3:45-5:15) as a program of Canadian Memorial United Church and Centre for Peace (1825 16th Ave, W.) in Vancouver, BC under the direction of story guild founder, Tama Ward.

-The Burrard St. Story Guild uses the performing arts to tell the story of Isho and the First Light.
+The Burrard St. Story Guild uses the performing arts to tell stories of Jesus and the early church.

 For more information contact Tama at email@example.com or 604-803-1195.